Kount vs Personetics

 - Cloud deployment — Accessible via cloud without on-premise setup

-- Automated risk scoring
+- Automated risk scoring reduces manual review

-- Machine learning for fraud detection
+- Machine learning adapts to new fraud patterns

 - Real-time personalized banking insights